JuliaIO/EzXML.jl/docs/src/manual.md

 ```

-There are so many functions to traverse XML document trees.
+There are many functions to traverse XML document trees.
 The complete list of
-these functions is available at the reference page.
+these functions is available at [the reference page](reference.md).

 Constructing documents
 ----------------------